preactjs/enzyme-adapter-preact-pure/compat/README.md

 properties to their mangled public names.
 We run a custom Babel transform on this file to do that replacement.

-Since portions of this code is copied from other codebases, some of the code may deviate from the conventions of other parts of the project in order to keep it aligned with the original source.
+Since portions of this code are copied from other codebases, some of the code may deviate from the conventions of other parts of the project in order to keep it aligned with the original source.
 However, all code is still formatted per Prettier and TypeScript types are added for type safety.